Generated mountain-town creek and meadow scene representing Warm Springs Creek near Ketchum in Idaho, not an exact location photo

 The City of Ketchum's 65-acre open-space preserve provides the clearest town-side public frontage and walking access context on the creek.

-Warm Springs Road corridor
+Warm Springs Road area

 Public road access through the drainage can be useful when the creek still has enough flow, but quality water is selective rather than continuous.

-Upper forest corridor
+Upper forest area

 The Sawtooth National Forest's Ketchum Ranger District covers the upstream drainage where cooler water and a more natural channel can matter most.